growth-astro/growth-school-2020/docs/documentation.md

 When the change is made, build, and push the new image

+* How to update to include basic scripts?

+There are several.
+I uploaded them to `/nfs/bin` (which is a persistent space) and gave them executable permissions.
+Then I added a check to the startup script to make sure that directory is in the path.

 * How to update the data file
   * Download the data file from google drive
   * Then upload it to the hub (ideally this could be done in one step with wget/curl, but google's interface often asks questions about virus scans etc that make it harder)